Decor Ideas

 The Bottom Line

-The best feng shui metal element colors usually make a room feel clearer, lighter, and more precise without making it cold.
+The best feng shui metal element colors make a room feel clearer, lighter, and more precise without making it cold.
 Warm white, soft gray, stone, and a few polished accents are often enough.

 If the room feels simpler and more ordered but still welcoming, the metal palette is probably working.